guilhermegarcia/latex/feature_geometry.md

 If you're a phonologist typesetting a document, feature geometry might be one of the most time-consuming non-linear representations.
 OK, you rarely need to lay out the whole structure in a paper, but you might want to have it for class handouts/slides, for example.
 Also, having the *whole thing* is the quickest way to get different parts later on.

 The idea here is to use the ```tikz``` package, which is way more intuitive than ```pst-asr``` (the same goes for the documentation).
 If you're familiar with ```tiktz```, you probably know that you can create symmetric or asymmetric structures, which allows you to typeset syntax and prosody, respectively (the ```\draw``` function is great for prosodic representations).
 The 'problem' is that connecting lines in asymmetric representations do not meet at a single point.
-The structure below resolves the problem by manually setting coordinates so that all lines *meet*---as you'd expect in a syntactic tree.
+The structure below resolves the problem by manually setting coordinates so that all lines *meet*—as you'd expect in a syntactic tree.

 Finally, you'll notice I link feature geometry to prosody here.
 This is, again, aimed at students, who may find it clarifying as far as representations go.